ungive/media-control/README.md

     done
 ```

-### Skip Spotify ads by reopening it when an ad is detected
+### Skip Spotify ads by reopening the app whenever an ad is detected

 No more ads with a vanilla Spotify installation.
 This makes use of the fact that with advertisments
-the album is always an empty string.
+the album name is always an empty string.
+This script watches for ads, closes the app when an ad is detected,
+reopens it and starts playback again.

+It's so fast, you don't even notice that it was reopened!

+The app opens below other windows, so you don't get disturbed.

 ```sh
 media-control stream --no-diff | \